American Indian students from low-income families are benefiting from educational programs designed to help them move from high school to college.

 He added: " as of yet, the Legislature has not allocated dollars for the fund."

-No doubt American Indian high school students would benefit from
+No doubt American Indian high school students would benefit from these programs.

 About one-twentieth of the American Indian post-secondary student population earns a bachelor's degree, compared to about one-quarter for the general student population, said Elmer Guy, president of the Navajo Technical College in Crownpoint.